 A low-protein diet can reduce the amount of protein that gets through the filtering process to the urine.
 But you should never start a low-protein diet without talking to your health care team.

-Another trick is to concentrate on the protein you get from vegetables and avoid the protein in animal products (meat, fish and dairy) which is harder on the kidneys.
+Another trick is to concentrate on the protein you get from vegetables as the protein in animal products (meat, fish and dairy) is harder on the kidneys.